4zwazo/x-days-of-devops/log.md

 - Setting up a Lucid Chart
 - using the diagrams to create a cloud environment

 **Thoughts**: The diagram is an important step before writing the code for the environment.
-I need to able to see what I am write the code for.
-The diagram helps you to see where the location of services, subnets, route tables, and others within the cloud environment.
+The diagram helps you to see where the location of services, subnets, route tables, and others within the cloud environment are.

 **Work & Resources**:
 ![Infrastructure diagram](images/iac-day14.jpeg)